 Clarkebond engineers carried out an intrusive geotechnical investigation to identify the ground conditions at the site, identify suitable foundation options for the development and investigate anomalies found by a ground penetrating radar survey of the slope due to be excavated.
 The geotechnical investigation was required before construction work could commence to inform foundation design for the new building.

 As part of the overall drainage strategy, an underground rainwater attenuation tank was provided to store excess run-off from the site as the existing ground conditions prevent the use of infiltration techniques.
 This tank system had to be sited outside the building but strategically within the limited footprint of the site.
-With little room for on-site construction, the superstructure of the building was designed to be a fast-track steel frame solution with manufactured off-site floor construction system to ease delivery, handling and construction.
+With little room for on-site construction, the superstructure of the building was designed to be a fast-track steel frame solution with a manufactured off-site floor construction system to ease delivery, handling and construction.

 An optimum shallowest structural floor was provided in the form of ‘Slimflor’ construction which maximised the height available for floor to ceiling heights and service zones within the overall building constraints.